wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Blocks in state `_Inv`, `_InvX` and `_D` will cause the event to be inserted as the second front entry of the MSHR register, being logically ordered after the current front event.

+## Bus

+In addition to the point-to-point communication capabilities provided by simple memory links, SST also implements shared channel communication between any pairs of links connected to the channel, namely, a bus.
+The bus object models a shared communication channel that memory objects can connect to and send events to each other.
+The bus also implements a minimal routing table that enables single-hop routing, i.e., an incoming event from a source link will be casted to the destination link based on the destination name in the memory event object.
+The routine table is configured automatically during the initialization stage by monitoring self-reported identities of the connected memory components.